 Postponed due to COVID-19.
 New concert date TBA.

 A site-specific, concert-length piece by Linda Chase at Spy Pond in Massachusetts.
 In a call to climate action, instrumentalists and vocalists at the pond’s shore, and in four canoes floating across the water, will create an immersive musical experience.
 Protestors carrying signs will be integrated into the performance, while the community will be invited to participate by creating poetry and soundmaps in response.

 Performance in Arlington, MA.
 Date TBA.

-Details and additional projects will be announced throughout the year at LandscapeMusic.org, and on our Facebook and Twitter.
+Details and additional projects will be announced on an ongoing basis at LandscapeMusic.org, and on our Facebook and Twitter.
 To be notified of major announcements, including the release of free streaming music and video, please join our mailing list.
 Inquiries about Landscape Music and Earth Year 2020 may be directed to Nell Shaw Cohen, Director, email@example.com.